The Ivy League-educated former head of New York Mets ticket sales is allegedly suing the club Wednesday,…

 However, every case is unique and must be reviewed by best wrongful termination lawyers in Los Angeles.
 Luckily for you, our law firm has litigated hundreds of wrongful termination cases over the years.

 We can offer a free initial consultation and consult you about the best legal options in your particular case.
-Call Law Offices of Kristensen Weisberg, LLP at 310-984-1297 or complete this contact form for a free case evaluation.
+Call Law Offices of Kristensen, LLP at 310-984-1297 or complete this contact form for a free case evaluation.